autopilotpattern/consul/README.md

       - `8300`: Server RPC port (TCP)
       - `8302`: Serf WAN gossip port (TCP + UDP)

+- `CONSUL_TLS_PATH`: Specifies the location of a directory which will contain the TLS key file, certificate, and root certificate.
+See the section on [securing Consul](#consul-encryption) for more details.

+- `CONSUL_ENCRYPT`: Secret key used for encrypting gossip.
+Consul flag: [`-encrypt`](https://www.consul.io/docs/agent/options.html#_encrypt).
+See the section on [securing Consul](#consul-encryption) for more details.

 ## Using this in your own composition

 There are two ways to run Consul and both come into play when deploying ContainerPilot, a cluster of Consul servers and individual Consul client agents.